codedeliveryservice/Reckless/README.md

 [![Build and Test](https://github.com/codedeliveryservice/Reckless/actions/workflows/rust.yml/badge.svg)](https://github.com/codedeliveryservice/Reckless/actions/workflows/rust.yml)

-Reckless is a [UCI][uci] chess engine written in Rust as a personal project.

 Guided by the insights from the chess programming community, it fearlessly combines established concepts with its reckless nature, as the name suggests.